 If you figure out where the good places are and learn to steer away from the bad ones (believe me, after several bouts of food poisoning over the years, I can confirm that recognizing the latter is crucial), substituting a few sit-down restaurant meals for street food can be fun– all the while satisfying your inner Scrooge.

-See my guide to the best street food in Paris for suggestions in the French capital, and scroll below for ideas on where to settle with your falafel, Bento box or galette with cheese and egg, watching the world go by as you dig in to a delicious and inexpensive meal.
+See our guide to the best street food in Paris for suggestions in the French capital, and scroll below for ideas on where to settle with your falafel, Bento box or galette with cheese and egg, watching the world go by as you dig in to a delicious and inexpensive meal.

 3. Stage a French-style picnic with treats from bakeries and markets.